-Many people on the autistic spectrum have difficulty processing everyday sensory information such as sounds, sights and smells.
+Many autistic people have difficulty processing everyday sensory information such as sounds, sights and smells.
 This is usually called having sensory integration difficulties, or sensory sensitivity.
 It can have a profound effect on a person's life.

 Within Parliament Buildings there are numerous things going on during the course of the day which would have little effect on a person who does not have autism.
-However someone on the autistic spectrum could find them very stressful.
+However an autistic person could find them very stressful.
 Some examples (out of many) would be:

 - Hand Dryers

 - Building Work to the Building such as Drilling

 - The Fire Alarm going off or being tested on a Friday morning at 9.30am

 - Flashing beacons in the bathrooms whenever the fire alarm goes off

 - The Smell of Paint if the Building is being decorated